-Several years ago I hired a web designer for my team who had made him/herself out to be more experienced and knowledgeable than he/she really was.
-It was a very painful few months of repeated training, declining team morale, disciplinary measures and eventual termination.
+Several years ago I hired a web designer for my team who had made themself out to be more experienced and knowledgeable than they really were.
+It was a very painful few months of repeated training, declining team morale, because they couldn’t carry there own weight, and finally disciplinary measures that eventually lead to their termination.

-It can quickly hurt your freelance career, too.
+Getting in over your head can quickly hurt your freelance career, too.
 Repeat business is vitally important for any business.
-Over promising and under delivering will guarantee that you won’t have any.
+Over-promising and under delivering will guarantee that you won’t have any.
 Worse than that, word of mouth is a powerful thing that can either work for you, or against you.